oprypin/mkdocs/docs/dev-guide/plugins.md

 ### One-time Events

-One-time events run once per `mkdocs` invocation.
-The only case where these tangibly differ from [global events](#global-events) is for `mkdocs serve`: global events, unlike these, will run multiple times -- once per *build*.
+One-time events run once *ever*, until `mkdocs` is re-launched.
+But the only case where these tangibly differ from [global events](#global-events) is when `mkdocs serve` is used: global events, unlike these, will run once per *build*.

 #### on_startup